CrowdHailer/useful-music/README.md

 will use the _method field in a form to decide the http verb that the application will be shown [link](http://stackoverflow.com/questions/5166484/sending-a-delete-request-from-sinatra)

+### App Comments
+Note Factorygirl lint checks be database creation and does not clean up. lint within test space

 ### Scorched Comments

 ##### Render defaults